pohupremmail-svg/AutoShowStroker/CONTRIBUTING.md

 ## Contribution

-We welcome contributions for our teasing lines segment of the program.
+We welcome contributions for our teasing lines component of the program.

 ---